IPL 2023: 5 Most Overrated Cricketers in IPL History

 #3 Mayank Agarwal

-Currently, Mayank Agarwal is taking the right steps in his professional career.
-Even in his teenage years, Agarwal was a front-page story for his batting credentials.
-It was his performance in the 2008-09 Cooch Behar Trophy and the 2010 U19 World Cup which led to him being signed up for the IPL by his home-based franchise RCB.
+Mayank Agarwal took promising steps early in his career, even making headlines as a teenager for his batting skills.
+His impressive performances in the 2008-09 Cooch Behar Trophy and the 2010 U19 World Cup earned him a spot in the IPL with his home team, RCB.

 #4 Eoin Morgan